Code

 • Exchangeability: The property that swapping labels between groups does not change the joint distribution under the null.
 Random assignment guarantees exchangeability.

 • Two-sided test: A test that counts extreme values in both tails — effects large in absolute value.
+Use when effects in either direction are noteworthy; this is the honest default.

 • Bootstrap vs. permutation: Bootstrap resamples within each group (with replacement) to measure precision.
 Permutation shuffles labels across groups (without replacement) to test significance.